Preventive Services to Help You Stay Well

-Flu shots are available at your doctors' offices, participating urgent care centers, or local pharmacies,6 including CVS, Rite Aid, Giant Eagle, Martin's, or Giant.7 When you show your health care member ID card, your shot will be free.
+Flu shots are available at your doctors' offices, participating urgent care centers, or local pharmacies,6 including Rite Aid, Giant Eagle, Martin's, CVS, Giant, and many independent pharmacies.7 When you show your health care member ID card, your shot will be free.

 If you have to pay for your shot, we will reimburse you.
 All you have to do is fill out and submit the flu shot reimbursement form (PDF) (UPMC for Kids flu shot reimbursement form (PDF)) or use your UPMC Health Plan Login to complete the digital flu shot reimbursement form on MyHealth OnLine.